MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology: The Multiscale Clustering Bifiltration (MCbiF)

-\end{definition} The nerve-based MCbiF $\tilde{\mathcal{M}}$ is a 1-critical bifiltration with simplices representing clusters and their intersections, in contrast to the original MCbiF $\mathcal{M}$ (Eq~\eqref{eq:mcbif}) in which the simplices represent elements in $X$ and their equivalence relations.
-Despite these different perspectives, Proposition~\ref{prop:equivalence_nerve} in the appendix shows that $\tilde{\mathcal{M}}$ and $\mathcal{M}$ lead to the same MPH and can be considered as equivalent.
-The proof of this equivalence follows from an extension of results by \cite{schindlerAnalysingMultiscaleClusterings2025}.
+\end{definition} The nerve-based MCbiF $\tilde{\mathcal{M}}$ is a 1-critical bifiltration with simplices representing clusters and their intersections, in contrast to the original MCbiF $\mathcal{M}$ (Eq.~\ref{eq:mcbif}) in which simplices represent elements in $X$ and their equivalence relations.
+Despite these different perspectives, Proposition~\ref{prop:equivalence_nerve} in Appendix~\ref{appx:proofs_4_2} shows that $\tilde{\mathcal{M}}$ and $\mathcal{M}$ lead to the same MPH and can be considered as equivalent.
+However, the dimensionality of $\mathcal{M}$ and $\tilde{\mathcal{M}}$ can differ, as shown in the following proposition.